WA lawmakers reverse affirmative action ban, pass budget and school-levy changes

 Cheers broke out at the Capitol as legislators managed to adjourn right as the clock struck midnight, narrowly avoiding the need to go into an overtime session.

-The budget and levy votes capped off a busy evening at the state Capitol, with lawmakers concluding their 105-day session.
-Earlier in the day, both chambers of the Legislature also approved Initiative 1000, which reverses a state ban on affirmative action.
+The passage of the $52.1-billion budget and the levy bill capped off a busy evening at the state Capitol, as lawmakers concluded their 105-day session.

+Also on Sunday, both chambers of the Legislature approved Initiative 1000, which reverses a state ban on affirmative action.

 During the debate on I-1000, a handful of opponents in the Capitol building yelled, "Let people vote," to urge legislators to instead send the measure to the November ballot.